 The guilty party here is, of course, the JLC Caliber 982 self-winding movement.
 Built on 33 jewels, comprising 262 components and beating at a pretty much standard frequency of 28,800 vph, the movement is 30 millimeters in diameter and 6.40 millimeters high.

 Perhaps, the reason for this is the dimensions of the tourbillon carriage, which is hard to slim down (on the other hand, Glashutte Original’s in-house Caliber 94-12 that sports the same functionality plus a date module is only 5.40 mm thick, but that’s because the German watchmaker uses a micro-rotor winding system in the movement, while the Caliber 982 comes with a full-size oscillating weight that adds around a millimeter to the mechanism’s overall height.)

 Featuring only one spring barrel, the movement will keep going for at least 48 hours after being fully wound.
 Not really impressive by today’s standards, but should be enough for most owners.

-Anyway, if you are not obsessed with millimeters, this is a very nice watch that is dressy, highly legible and simply pleasant to look at.
+Anyway, if you are not obsessed with millimeters, this is a nice watch that is as dressy, and highly legible, as it is simply pleasant to look at.

 Jaeger-LeCoultre Master Ultra Thin Tourbillon (Ref.
-Q1322510) automatic watch specification
+Q1322510) specification

 Price: $77,500 (MSRP)